 Wellforce is the health system formed by Tufts Medical Center and Circle Health in 2014.
 On January 1, 2017, MelroseWakefield joined as the third founding member.
 Wellforce provides hospitals and physicians with a better option for collaboration.
 Our system brings together the strengths of academic medicine and community care in a model that respects both equally.
 Our patient-centered, value-driven members are dedicated to providing patients with the highest-level of care when and where they want it.
 Wellforce includes nearly 3,000 physicians, 12,000 employees, four community hospital campuses, one academic medical center, a children’s hospital and $1.7 billion in revenue.

-Tufts Medical Center is an exceptional, not-for-profit, 415 bed academic medical center that is home to both a full service hospital for adults and Floating Hospital for Children.
+Tufts Medical Center is an exceptional, not-for-profit, 415 bed academic medical center that is home to both a full service hospital for adults and Tufts Children's Hospital.
 Conveniently located in downtown Boston, we’re the principle teaching hospital for Tufts University School of Medicine.
 We offer a level one trauma center with a rooftop helipad, are the largest heart transplant center in New England and our renowned research program ranks among the top 10 percent of independent hospitals to receive federal research funding.
 Our physician network of 1,800 New England Quality Care Alliance doctors represents our strong commitment to health in the community.
 Tufts Medical Center is a founding member of Wellforce.
 More at www.TuftsMedicalCenter.org.